LeanRAG: Knowledge-Graph-Based Generation with Semantic Aggregation and Hierarchical Retrieval: Preliminary

-In this section, we will introduce and give a formal definition of a RAG system with specific knowledge graph.
+In this section, we will introduce and give a formal definition of a RAG system with a specific knowledge graph.

-Given a rich knowledge graph with the description of vertexes and relations $\mathcal G = (V, R ,D_{\text(ver)}, D_{\text(rel)})$, where $V$ and $R$ denote the set of entities and relations, $D_{\text(ver)}$ represents the collection of entity descriptions and $D_{\text(rel)}$ represents the collection of relationship descriptions.
-The goal of KG-based RAG is to leverage existing information to build a query-relevant sub-graph which helps LLMs generate high-quality response.
+Given a rich knowledge graph with the description of vertexes and relations $\mathcal G = (V, R, D_{\text(ver)}, D_{\text(rel)})$, where $V$ and $R$ denote the set of entities and relations, $D_{\text(ver)}$ represents the collection of entity descriptions and $D_{\text(rel)}$ represents the collection of relationship descriptions.
+The goal of KG-based RAG is to leverage existing information to build a query-relevant sub-graph that helps LLMs generate high-quality responses.
 Given a query $q$, the searching process can be formulated as:

-where $Sim(\cdot, \cdot)$ is the embedding similarity metric function, and n is the choice number of similarity entity.
+where $Sim(\cdot, \cdot)$ is the embedding similarity metric function, and n is the choice number of similarity entities.
 Based on the metric, $\tilde{V}$ contains the top n entities.
 Then we can search the relational paths $L$ between nodes $ v \in \tilde{V}$.
 All relations $r$ that constitute the path $L$ belong to the relation set $R$.